The Kyle and Jackie O Show: Complaints

-In August 2009, Kyle and Jackie O were suspended following a segment in which they put a 14-year-old girl on a lie-detector and then asked her about her sexual history.
+In August 2009, Kyle and Jackie O were suspended following a segment in which they put a 14-year-old girl on a lie detector and then asked her about her sexual history.
 After the girl revealed that she had been a victim of rape, Sandilands asked "Right ... is that the only experience you’ve had?"
 Following this incident, a full-time censor was brought on board.
 Despite the suspension and scandal, Kyle and Jackie O maintained their number-one position in the market, and the show actually grew 0.6 percentage points.

 In September 2009, Sandilands apologised after making an on-air remark about how actor Magda Szubanski could lose a lot more weight if she had spent time in a concentration camp.
-Although Szubanski indicated that it was a "beat up" and that she "couldn't care less," Sandilands was still suspended.
+Although Szubanski indicated that it was a "beat-up" and that she "couldn't care less," Sandilands was still suspended.

 In July 2011, Sandilands made headlines after stating that Australian model Megan Gale was a "phony" and that he "never liked her".
 Gale's management responded by cancelling Gale's upcoming interview on the show.
 Later that week, model Charlotte Dawson hit out at Sandilands on her Twitter account, saying that he could "f*** off".

 In August 2011, Sandilands faced criticism from the Indian community over comments he made on the show about the cleanliness of the Ganges River.
 The Universal Society of Hinduism later admitted that there was no malice behind Sandilands's comments and accepted his reasoning.

 In November 2011, Sandilands used his radio show to launch abuse at Daily Telegraph columnist Alison Henderson, for her negative review of the Kyle & Jackie O TV show (which had performed poorly in the ratings).
 Sandilands called Henderson a "fat slag" and a "piece of shit", accused the columnist of bias because "she just hates us and has always hated us", before making more derogatory comments about her body.
 The ACMA investigation into the show imposed further restrictions on 2DayFM, meaning that the radio station would be in breach if any broadcast made statements to demean women or girls.

 In May 2016, legal action was launched against Jackie O and the Australian Radio Network, after Jackie O questioned the parentage of NRL player Kieran Foran's son on air.
 Jackie O made the claim in late April, after it was revealed that Foran had checked into a mental health clinic, and had been granted indefinite leave from his club.
 Rugby league writer, Danny Weidler responded at the time "The suggestion from Jackie O on Kiis1065 that Kieran Foran's baby boy is not his is false and offensive to all concerned".
 The legal demand instructed the show to make a full retraction of the defamatory allegation against Foran and his ex-partner, and issue an unreserved apology.

+In September 2024, the show was criticised by the ABC's Media Watch for recording people on the toilet urinating and forcing the presenters to guess who made the noise.